 Electric vehicles are getting more popular by the day.
-According to the Edison Electric Institute, there are nearly 2 million electric vehicles on the road in the United States.
+BY some estimates, roughly half of all new cars sales by 2035 could be electric vehicles.
 And, by a wide margin, no other manufacturer has sold more EVs than Tesla.

 While that alone might be enough to convince some buyers, there are some particularities about the cars that prospective owners should be aware of.